Clippers' George has knee sprain, reevaluated in 2-3 weeks

 Losing George for any length of time would be a major blow to the Clippers.
 He is averaging 23.8 points, 6.1 rebounds and 5.1 assists for a team that has championship aspirations.

-Asked how the Clippers would adjust without George, Kawhi Leonard said: “Next man up.
+Asked Tuesday night how the team would adjust without George, Kawhi Leonard said: “Next man up.
 We've got a group of guys that still want to win and like to play basketball, so we'll see what happens.”

+The 32-year-old George has been out for extended periods of time in his career because of major injuries.

+He sprained his right elbow in December 2021.
+A couple of weeks later, the Clippers said he suffered a torn ulnar collateral ligament in his elbow.
+He was out for three months and returned to play the final few weeks of the season.

-He has been mostly healthy this season, although the team regularly gives him games off to rest as part of his load management.
+He has been mostly healthy this season, although the team regularly gives Leonard games off to rest as part of his load management.

 The Clippers already are without reserve Norman Powell, whose shoulder injury could keep him out at least until next week.